terrence-ou/Reinforcement-Learning-2nd-Edition-Notes-Codes/chapter_06_temporal_difference_learning/README.md

 ### 6.3 Random Walk under batch updating (*p.126*)

-Batch-updating versions of TD(0) and constant-$\alpha$ MC were applied as follows to the random walk prediction example (Example 6.2).
+Batch-updating versions of TD(0) and constant- $\alpha$ MC were applied as follows to the random walk prediction example (Example 6.2).
 After each new episode, all episodes seen so far were treated as a batch.
-They were repeatedly presented to the algorithm, either TD(0) or constant-$\alpha$ MC, with $\alpha$ sufficiently small that the value function converged.
+They were repeatedly presented to the algorithm, either TD(0) or constant- $\alpha$ MC, with $\alpha$ sufficiently small that the value function converged.
 [Code](https://github.com/terrence-ou/Reinforcement-Learning-2nd-Edition-Notes-Codes/blob/main/chapter_06_temporal_difference_learning/example_6_3_batch_updating.py)

 <p align="center">
     <img src='./plots/example_6_3.png', width=75%>